Documentation Guidelines

 NOTE: Beyond the four (4) elements needed for documentation, recommendations for accommodations, adaptive device, assistive services, compensatory strategies, and/or collateral support services (i.e. counseling, etc.) will be considered within the context of the cadet's program.

-NOTE TO CADETS: Due to the nature of Psychological Disabilities, recency of documentation is critical for providing appropriate accommodations and support services.
+NOTE TO CADETS: Due to the nature of Psychiatric Disabilities, recency of documentation is critical for providing appropriate accommodations and support services.
 Depending on the disability, evaluations may need to be updated as often as every six (6) months.